tytydraco/yessleep/out/He_wears_red.md

 His picture was the typical selfie.
 It was so mundane.
 If not for the red fucking shirt he was wearing.

-I didn't want to think much of it because, holy shit, that shirt couldn't possibly the one he was wearing back then.
+I didn't want to think much of it because, holy shit, that shirt couldn't possibly be the one he was wearing back then.
 How could it have been?
-He has a small frame when we met and Jacob here wasn't small at all.
+He had a small frame when we met and Jacob here wasn't small at all.
 He's fucking buff.
 How could have the shirt enlarged all of a sudden?
 It's impossible.
 But the shirt is exactly the same!

 I just tried to get my mind off of it.
 Thinking about it would only make things worse for me.
 So, I distracted myself.
 I used Facebook a lot less because I was too scared to view Jacob's account.
 As much as I was curious, I didn't want to know.
 Or maybe a part of me was just too scared to find out.